Applelo/compotes/docs/guide/index.md

 ```

 ::: info
-If you need to init several elements, you need to do a loop.
+If you need to initialize multiple elements, you need to use a loop.

 ```js
 Array.from(document.getElementsByClassName('c-collapse'))